mjzuppe/unum-examen-webapp/src/content/root/terms.md

 ## 11. Contact Us

-If you have any questions about these Terms, please contact us at [contact information].
+If you have any questions about these Terms, please [contact us](https://forms.gle/xwE1MAhu5gPa1y2r9).